Nesquiko/Latticeum/README.md

      - the full accumulator instance `U_{i - 1}`
    - folding proof from step `i - 1`
    - the merkle inclusion proof of the new memory merkle root
+   - all registers so that the merkle tree of registers can be recomputed
    - the execution trace for the application circuit `F`

 3. The constraints of the `F'` for step `i`:
    - recalculate the `h_{i - 1}` from its preimage and constraint that it equals the public input `h_{i - 1}`
    - constraint that the input of the execution trace equals the output of `z_{i - 1}`
+     - including the merkle root recalculation in `z_{i - 1}.registers_comm`
    - constraint the RISC-V instruction execution
+   - if memory op, then constraint that the memory ops vec commitment is correct
-   - if memory access/write, then constraint that the new memory merkle root is valid
+   - if memory write, then constraint that the new memory merkle root is valid
    - constraint the LatticeFold's NIFS verifier

 Compare against https://fenbushicapital.medium.com/benchmarking-zkvms-current-state-and-prospects-ba859b44f560